Carbon monoxide detectors

 Carbon monoxide poisoning kills an estimated 30-50 people each year in the UK, and many more are injured or become seriously ill from unknowingly inhaling this colourless and odourless gas.

 We've rigorously tested smoke alarms to keep your home and family safe.
-The best alarms scored top marks in four British Standard fire tests, the worst failed to go off in the times required by the British Standard.
+The best alarms scored top marks in four British Standard fire tests, while the worst failed to go off in the times required by the British Standard.

 Carbon monoxide checks on your appliances